Kelzorz/SDDB/README.md

-# DBDiscord
+# Simple Discord Database
 Using Discord as a simple database

 ## I'll take "not technically against the TOS" for 500, Alex
-DBDiscord is the latest in a long linage of using things as databases that were never designed to be used as databases.
+SDDB is the latest in a long linage of using things as databases that were never designed to be used as databases.
 Mooching off someone else's existing publicly available storage capacity so that you don't have to stand up your own private storage.
 Implementations of this concept can be done anywhere raw text can be uploaded, viewed, edited, and deleted.
-DBDiscord implements this using a Discord guild (commonly called a server) and unlike most platforms does not violate the terms of service, which can be verified [here](https://discord.com/terms).
+SDDB implements this using a Discord guild (commonly called a server) and unlike most platforms does not violate the terms of service, which can be verified [here](https://discord.com/terms).

 ## Use Cases
-DBDiscord was written to fulfill a very specific use case where I need to support my Discord chatbot's ever expanding scope creep without storing data locally; as it is hosted on grandma's old laptop with no battery life from 2007 that came in a box that looked like a cow and has a "certified Windows Vista" sticker on it.
-As such DBDiscord was designed for light intensity persistent data storage through unexpected restarts and inevitable hardware failures.
+SDDB was written to fulfill a very specific use case where I need to support my Discord chatbot's ever expanding scope creep without storing data locally; as it is hosted on grandma's old laptop with no battery life from 2007 that came in a box that looked like a cow and has a "certified Windows Vista" sticker on it.
+As such SDDB was designed for light intensity persistent data storage through unexpected restarts and inevitable hardware failures.

-DBDiscord exists in a niche for small to medium size applications that already connect or interact with Discord and have a need for infrequently accessed persistent data storage, such as configuration or personalization settings.
+SDDB exists in a niche for small to medium size applications that already connect or interact with Discord and have a need for infrequently accessed persistent data storage, such as configuration or personalization settings.
 These applications can take advantage of Discord's existing capacity to store data therefore avoiding the need to stand up their own infrastructure.
-DBDiscord uses the Discord API through Rapptz [Discord.py](https://github.com/Rapptz/discord.py) package and is subject to API rate limiters.
+SDDB uses the Discord API through Rapptz [Discord.py](https://github.com/Rapptz/discord.py) package and is subject to API rate limiters.
 Therefore any application that would frequently hit the database will endure performance degradation globally across Discord.
-Additionally any application with requirements exceeding the limitations below have long outgrown DBDiscord's usefulness and should probably stand up a proper database.
+Additionally any application with requirements exceeding the limitations below have long outgrown SDDB's usefulness and should probably stand up a proper database.

 ## Limitations
-* DBDiscord uses the Discord API and is subject to it's API rate limiters.
+* SDDB uses the Discord API and is subject to it's API rate limiters.
-* The Discord account using DBDiscord needs administrator permissions on the server used as a database.
+* The Discord account using SDDB needs administrator permissions on the server used as a database.
 * Database, table and column names only support alphanumeric characters.
 * The delimiter character 0x2502 is not allowed under any circumstances.
 * There is a limit of 1024 tables per database.